Long-Lived HNLs via ALP Portal at the LHC

 Following the discussion of the cross section given above, we will define three scenarios with finite ALP mass for our sensitivity estimates.
 Scenario-I will use $m_a=5$ GeV; scenario-II uses $m_a=500$ GeV and scenario-III, $m_a=5$ TeV.
 This covers one example mass in each of the three regimes shown in fig.~\ref{fig:xsec}.
 In addition, we will show also results using the effective $d=7$ operator.

-In fig.~\ref{fig:MixVmass}, we show sensitivity estimates for various far detectors, as well as ATLAS, in the plane ($|V_{eN}|^2,m_N$).
-The plots assume a collected LHC luminosity of ${\cal L}=3$ ab$^{-1}$ and a fixed value of $\Lambda=10$ TeV in all cases.
-Here, and in the plots shown below, the full (dashed) contour lines for the sensitivity of the different experiments are drawn for 3 (30) events.
-The exception is ANUBIS-C, for which we use 18 (90) events for the full (dashed) contours, as discussed at the beginning of this section.
+In fig.~\ref{fig:MixVmass}, we show sensitivity estimates for various far detectors,\footnote{Only the transverse far detectors are sensitive to the scenarios considered here.
+We have checked that the forward detectors, namely FASER1 and FASER2, have no sensitivity.} as well as ATLAS, in the plane ($|V_{eN}|^2,m_N$).The plots assume a fixed value of $\Lambda=10$ TeV in all cases and a collected LHC luminosity of ${\cal L}=3$ ab$^{-1}$ (300 fb$^{-1}$) for ATLAS, MATHUSLA-40 and ANUBIS-C (CODEX-b and MAPP2).
+Here, and in the plots shown below, the full (dashed) contour lines for the sensitivity of the different experiments are drawn for 3 (30) events.\footnote{We note in passing that the 30 event line for ATLAS is, of course, also the sensitivity limit for 3 events with 300 fb$^{-1}$, roughly the current statistics and slightly less than the expected 500 fb$^{-1}$ for the sum of run-2 and run-3 of the LHC.} The exception is ANUBIS-C, for which we use 28 (195) events for the full (dashed) contours, as discussed at the beginning of this section.
 Recall, that 3 events correspond roughly to 95\% C.L. limits for zero background.